abhi788741/supermart-retail-sales-analysis-excel/README.md

 This project helps me to showcase my Excel skills for data analysis, reporting and problem solving.

 # Problem Statement -
 Analyze overall unstructured sales data and make interactive dashboard to showcase insights and support decision making.

 # Objective
-1. Clean the unstructured data.
+1. Clean & transform the unstructured data.
 2. Analyze the overall sales & create KPI's.
 3. Identify top selling and low-selling products.
 4. Showcase the sales among all cities & region.
+5. Identify the sales trend by time.
-5. Build and interative dashboard.
+6. Build and interative dashboard.

 # 🛠️ Tool Used -
 MS Excel